rayguna/refactoring-msm-gui-1/README.md

 The above refactoring applies for a one-to-many relationship.

 II.
-Refactor a manyto-many relationship
+Refactor director object - a many-to-many relationship

 1. Here is the original code that we wish to refactor: